Table of Contents[Hide][Show]

 Downtown Fairhope is one of the prettiest places I have ever seen!
 Everywhere you turn, there are flowers, and more flowers, hanging baskets, flower beds, and even flowers on top of garbage cans.
-There is also a breathtaking rose garden located at the pier.

 Downtown Fairhope, Alabama, is a mecca for boutique shoppers.
 Pack your comfortable shoes (you know, your Disney shoes), so you can shop ‘til you drop!
 Whether you are looking for the latest fashions, something shiny and expensive, a piece of one-of-a-kind art, an update to your antique collection, or something uniquely Fairhope, you can find it all here!